NAMI HelpLine

 • Reduce stress or anxiety (e.g., deep breathing, meditating, yoga)

-Medication-induced sexual side effects are not permanent.
-There are many different options for treating this, however DO NOT STOP your medication without working with your primary care provider.
+Medication-induced sexual dysfunction side effects are not permanent.
+There are many different options for treating this, however, DO NOT STOP your medication without talking to your provider or pharmacist.
 Some possible treatment options that your provider may consider are:

 • Giving your body time to adjust to the new medication or dose